Pole-Engineering/Docs/docs/projects/Crossant 235/Build Guide/Electronics.md

 ---
 sidebar_position: 4
 ---

+import mobo from '/static/img/mobo.png';
+import can from '/static/img/can.png';
+import sbc from '/static/img/sbc.png';
+import cm4 from '/static/img/cm4.png';

 # Electronics

 >When building a 3D printer, the electronics stage is where you are most likely to make mistakes.
 On this page, we will provide you with the necessary information to avoid harming yourself and your electronics.